Last fact-checked 4 December, 2018

 Crime, especially against tourists, is considerably low, especially as it is a relatively poor country in comparison to western nations.
 Crimes experienced by foreigners tend to be thefts – so take care of valuables and don’t provide temptation to opportunistic thieves – and be aware of bag-snatchers on motorcycles who will grab your shoulder bag as they are driving past.

 Featuring a heady mix of old and new; stimulating and serene; there is a lively buzz around the place, starting early in the morning as monks and market-traders begin their day and continuing throughout the day and into the night at eclectic restaurants, intimate bars and chic clubs.
 This is a working city and you will get a fascinating glimpse into the everyday goings-on of one of Thailand’s administrative centers.
+Plus, it’s a great base for seeing the rest of Phuket Island’s attractions.

 For shoppers there is a bewildering array of goods on sale in Patong Town to suit all budgets – including high-end handmade clothing, antique Asian arts and crafts and markets selling everyday produce.